 - Cryptocoryne Species: A hardy plant that adds color to your aquarium.

 If you find it hard to grow a specific plant, don’t be discouraged; it is a common experience.
-I have personally gone through trials with different plant species to find the ones that thrive in my fish tank.
+We have personally gone through trials with different plant species to find the ones that thrive in my fish tank.
 You can try more demanding plants like carpet plants, red plants or floating plants after gaining sufficient experience in planting.
-Read this article to know more about top recommended plants.

 Plant Requirements to Grow Faster